ahmsay/Solidvessel/README.md

 <b>still runs on a Kubernetes cluster</b>.
 However, the cluster is on remote servers now, just like a real world production environment.
 I used AWS as a cloud provider for this environment. <b>Please note that I'm not keeping the production environment up 7/24, that would be very costly.</b>
 Let's explain each component shown in the diagram one by one:
-- ALB: The ingress resource we defined for the K8S cluster is converted to an ALB (Application Load Balancer).
+- **ALB**: The ingress resource we defined for the K8S cluster is converted to an ALB (Application Load Balancer).
 AWS reads the routing rules, services and the SSL configuration we defined in the ingress file and applies all of them in the ALB.
   Each ingress defined in K8S has a correspondence in ALB.
-- Target Groups: These are subcomponents of the ALB.
+- **Target Groups**: These are subcomponents of the ALB.
 A target group is solely responsible for load balancing.
 For example if the inventory service has 3 replicas, it's the target group of the inventory service's responsibility to distribute the traffic across the replicas.
 Each Kubernetes service defined in the ingress file is converted to a target group on ALB.
-- Route 53: This service is responsible for managing DNS in AWS.
+- **Route 53**: This service is responsible for managing DNS in AWS.
 Each microservice has a DNS record, and they are forwarded through the ALB.
   When the client types a url, such as inventory.solidvessel.com , it should be resolved to the url of the ALB.
   This process is done by Route 53.
-- Private Subnet: Giving nodes (servers) of the cluster public IP addresses poses a security risk.
+- **Private Subnet**: Giving nodes (servers) of the cluster public IP addresses poses a security risk.
 Anyone could see the nodes and try to exploit them.
 To prevent this, all servers are inside a private network, making them invisible from the outside world.
-- Public Subnet: This is where servers are publicly visible.
+- **Public Subnet**: This is where servers are publicly visible.
 We need ALB to be public to access our application.
-We also need NAT Gateway to be public to give internet access to our nodes.
+We also need
+  NAT Gateway to be public to give internet access to our nodes.
 The security of these two are handled by AWS.
-- NAT Gateway: Since our nodes don't have a public IP address, they can't directly access to the internet.
+- **NAT Gateway**: Since our nodes don't have a public IP address, they can't directly access to the internet.
 We need a server that does a network address translation (NAT), making our nodes to access the internet in a more secure way.
-- Master Nodes: These are responsible for managing worker nodes.
+- **Master Nodes**: These are responsible for managing worker nodes.
 We don't really have any control over master nodes, they are fully managed by AWS.
-- Worker Nodes: These are where our applications run.
+- **Worker Nodes**: These are where our applications run.
 The Kubernetes cluster drawn in the test environment is spanned across the worker nodes here.
-- CloudFormation: The whole infrastructure (nodes, subnets, ALB, NAT gateway etc.) is built on CloudFormation.
+- **CloudFormation**: The whole infrastructure (nodes, subnets, ALB, NAT gateway etc.) is built on CloudFormation.
 This service provides a way to manage AWS resources easier using declarative approaches.

 ## Topics
 - <a href=".docs/run-options.md">Run options<a/>